 By Denise Tan

-Image by Carson Huang.
+Image provided by Carson Huang.

 This year, Associate Professor of Humanities (Literature) Mira Seo and her students navigated the Trojan War in the Iliad, followed Rama’s adventures in the Ramayana, and visited museums in the University of Pennsylvania (UPenn) in the US.
 The trip to Philadelphia, which happened between 23 February and 3 March 2019, was part of a mini cross-cultural exchange for Assoc Prof Seo’s Ancient Epics course.